• Skip to primary navigation

 Wizardry in Wood is the worlds premiere show case for the craft, historical and contemporary, held every four years in the City of London.

-Virtually no visitor returns from Russia without a painted wooden souvenir reflecting the traditional ‘Khokhloma’ folk art.
+Few visitors return from Russia without a painted wooden souvenir reflecting the traditional Khokhloma folk art.
 Khokhloma ware has a very long tradition and can be traced back to both the monastic and peasant culture of the seventeenth century.
-The predominant materiel used in making these various decorated containers and tableware is Birch, Lime […]
+The predominant materiel used in making these various decorated containers and tableware is Birch, Lime and Maple.

 The Caversham Village Sign: carved by Stuart King